Subject Summary - The Fermi Paradox and the Tape Recorder of Life

 Adventures in Astrobiological Spitballing

-Central to the discussion of intelligent extraterrestrials is the (in)famous Fermi paradox, which refers to the puzzling failure to find alien civilizations despite the supposedly high probability of their existence.
-Considering that habitable-zone planets are apparently common[1] and that the universe's age is more than enough for a motivated intelligent species to colonize the galaxy[2] even with spacecraft far slower than light speed, one might expect our cosmic neighborhood to be teeming with advanced life.
-Since it evidently isn't, there must be some factors preventing intelligent life from colonizing the local cosmos.
+Central to the discussion of intelligent extraterrestrials is the (in)famous Fermi paradox - the apparent absence of alien civilizations despite the supposedly high probability of their existence.
+Since habitable-zone planets are apparently common[1] and the universe's age is more than enough for a motivated civilization to colonize a galaxy[2] even with spacecraft far slower than light speed, we should expect our cosmic neighborhood to be teeming with advanced life.
+Since it evidently isn't, there must be some factors preventing intelligent life from aggressively colonizing the cosmos.

-To explore what these factors may be, we need a framework quantifying the various requirements for intelligent life to emerge, develop a civilization, and colonize the stars.
-For popularity's sake, we will be using the famous Drake equation[3] as a starting place.
+To explore what these factors may be, we need a framework quantifying the various conditions required for intelligent life to emerge, develop a civilization, and colonize the stars.
+The famous Drake equation[3] can be a starting place:

 N = RfpneflfifcL